Chapter 14:

 Sunagoshi

-“Rebooting protocol… complete!” said the little insect.
+“Rebooting protocol… complete!” called the little insect.

 “So, do you want to go back to the inn or…?”

-“It's still on the deck, waiting.” he murmured.
+“It's still out there…" he murmured.
+"Waiting.”

 “What is it doing?”
 Inês asked aloud.

-“You should wake her up.” said the insect.
+“You should wake her up,” said the insect.
 “I have important things to tell you.”

 “Before I start, let me say that I'm truly sorry.
-I know you must feel betrayed, and you're right to.” said the insect as it looked down.
+I know you must feel betrayed, and you're right to,” said the insect as it looked down.
 “The reason I did what I did is that I was created to accomplish certain tasks.”

-“Which are?” asked Jin a little forcefully.
+“Which are?”
+Jin asked in a forceful tone.

-“No. I just have to show you one specific thing.
+“No. I just have to show you one thing.
 After that, I'll leave you be if that's what you really want.”

 “And what is that thing?” asked Marcel.

-“A piece of history.” responded Debuu-ni.
+“A piece of history,” responded Debuu-ni.
 “A piece of the truth.”

-“I think I'm gonna be sick.” said Lu.
+“I think I'm gonna be sick,” said Lu.

 “Well, just remember you played your part in it!” said Inês sarcastically.